-Yellowtail kingfish are an eye-catching oceanic species however they regularly occur inshore and it’s common for them to pop up at random in inlets and bays.
+Yellowtail kingfish are an eye-catching oceanic species however they regularly come inshore and it’s common for them to pop up at random in inlets and bays.

 In Victoria ‘kingies’ are very much a warmer weather species as it appears they don’t like our cold water and tend to vanish out of season.

 Even when kingies are about, they can be there for one tide and not the next, so persist if you are committed to catching one.
-The water doesn’t need to be deep, and fishers regularly catch kingfish from 30 metres all the way in to 2 or 3m.
+The water doesn’t need to be deep, and fishers regularly catch kingfish from 30 metres all the way up to 2 - 3m.

 Kingfish prefer to eat live fish or squid.
 As a result, fishers who go to the trouble to catch bait like mackerel, yakkas or squid, and keep it alive, will be rewarded.

 Your next best option are freshly dead baits such as a squid strip but be warned, kingfish can be very fussy and frustrating at times and ignore almost anything.